sungmkim93/CES-2019/Day02/Day02.md

 </p>

 ### PicoStill and PicoBrew (made by PicoBrew)
 Meet PicoStill, our new distilling attachment.
-Affordable, quality design elevates creaft brewing for professional distillers(증류기) and homebrewers alike.
+Affordable, quality design elevates creaft brewing for professional distillers(증류기) and homebrewers alike.<br>
-Distill(증류하다) pilot batches of spirits safely and more precisely, or use PicoStill to capture the essence of hops (홉의 본질)and other oils and imbue(채우다) food and beverages with unique flavors and aromas.
+Distill(증류하다) pilot batches of spirits safely and more precisely, or use PicoStill to capture the essence of hops (홉의 본질)and other oils and imbue(채우다) food and beverages with unique flavors and aromas.<br>

 <p float="left">
 <img src="img/PicoStill.JPG" width="300" />